CrisC3/ProfessionalREADMEGenerator/README.md

 6. [Questions](#questions)

 ## Description
-Generate a professional README.md file for your project
+Generates a professional README.md

 ## Installation
-nodeJS & npm install inquirer
+nodeJS and inquirer

 ## Usage
 Download repository, open PowerShell/Bash, navigate in PowerShell/Bash into the downloaded repository folder, run "node index.js"

 ## Contributing
-This is open source project.
-Feel free to contribute😊.
+Open source project

 ## Tests
-Run node index.js in the terminal.
-Answer questions to select required sections for your README.
+Run in nodeJS

 ## Questions
 For any questions, you can contact: